conestack/cone.app/README.rst

 - Add ``PrincipalACL`` part and ``sharing`` tile.
   [rnix, 2011-11-21]

-- Refactor contextmenu, can now be extended by plugins.
+- Refactor contextmenu, can now be extended.
   [rnix, 2011-11-19]

 - Add margin top for sidebar and content.